 Rain unleashes risk of mudslides in fire-ravaged California

-SANTA ROSA, Calif. – Storms brought rain to California on Monday and increased the risk of mudslides in fire-ravaged communities, driving property owners to stack sandbags in devastated northern wine country areas and leading authorities to order evacuations for Southern California towns below hillsides burned by the state's largest wildfire in history.
+SANTA ROSA, Calif. – Storms brought rain to California on Monday and increased the risk of mudslides in fire-ravaged communities, driving property owners to stack sandbags in devastated northern wine country areas and leading authorities to order evacuations for Southern California neighborhoods below hillsides burned by the state's largest wildfire in history.

 Forecasters issued a flash flood watch for parts for Sonoma and Mendocino counties north of San Francisco, warning that heavy rainfall could trigger mudslides in areas devastated by October wildfires.
 The blazes leveled entire neighborhoods, killing 44 people and destroying more than 8,900 homes and other buildings.